• Skip to main content

 Instructions

 • Measure out the ingredients.
 Once we start cooking, the process goes fast.
 You could either use a greased bowl to set the khoya or I use silicone or paper muffin liners to portion the khoya while I am setting it.
-This way, I can use a small amount if needed.
+This way, I can store it in small ortions and use as needed.

 • All the cooking will be on low flame.
 In a non stick pan (I use 8 inch pan), add the milk and ghee.
 Place on a low and let warm up until ghee melts.
-You may stir 2-3 times using a soft spatula in between.
+You may stir 1-2 times using a soft spatula.

-• Wait for the milk to come to a slow boil, then add the milk powder.
+• Wait for the milk to come to a gentle boil, then add the milk powder.

 • Using a soft spatula, mix the milk powder and let cook.
 Keep stirring in about 2-4 minutes, the mixture will thicken and you will be able to easily able to fold it over itself.
 Cook for maximum 1-2 minutes more till the mixture appears soft and smooth like when khoya is warmed up.